 Early Career Reseacher

 I have a BA (1st Class) in Film with Television Studies, an MA (Distinction), in Film and Television Studies, and earned my PhD in Film and Television in August 2021 - all from the University of Warwick.
 My PhD, supervised by Professor Rachel Moseley, explored music programming, memory, and materiality in post-broadcast screen culture.
-It focussed on the aesthetics of such programming, its function as a point of access to the musical past, and site of positive nostalgic engagement.
+It focussed on the aesthetics of such programming, its function as a point of access to the musical past and as a site of positive nostalgic engagement.

 I also hold a PG cert in Film Journalism, delivered in conjunction with Sight and Sound, the BFI, and the University of Glasgow.
 I worked as a contributing writer for Cine Outsider for a number of years, writing on a wide range of film and television texts.
-In more recent years, I have also written booklet essays for DVD releases.
+I have also written booklet essays for DVD releases.

 I am a member of the Centre for Television Histories, the Midlands Television Research Group, and the Songwriting Studies Research Network.
-I am also the co-convenor of the BAFTSS Performance and Stardom Special Interest Group with Julie Lobalzo Wright.
+Until July 2022, I co-convened the BAFTSS Performance and Stardom Special Interest Group with Julie Lobalzo Wright.

 My research interests include the use of popular music in film and television, arts and music programming, television memory and nostalgia, stardom and performance, the biopic, the representation of gender in popular culture, television historiography, and film and television aesthetics.

 I am currently working to turn my PhD thesis into a monograph.
-In addition, as part of my IAS Early Career Fellowship, I am researching the connections between television memory and the biopic.
+During my time as IAS Early Career Fellow (21-22), I began researching the connections between television history, memory, and the biopic.

 I have worked as a TA on several modules including Classical Hollywood, Discovering Cinema, and Film and Television analysis, providing seminar teaching and online learning support.
 I have also lectured on the MA core module Screen Cultures and Methods on television flow, and curation and branding in post-broadcast television.
 During the writing of my thesis, I also gave a guest lecture on British music television for the undergraduate module Television History and Criticism, based upon elements of my doctoral research.